Gnuckorg/DaOAuthClientBundle/README.md

 Other Considerations
 --------------------

-* You must have set a database to store a local user which is created at the first authentication with the oauth server (TODO: SHOULD BE CHANGED).
+* You must have set a database to store a local user which is created at the first authentication with the oauth server if you use the FOSUserBundle to persist the users.